The Complete Guide to Gay Marriage

 Ages-old traditions of the bride and her family footing the bill are long gone among more than just nontraditional couples.
 Today, many couples of all kinds are footing the bill themselves.
 We think it truly comes down to who can afford it, and if parents are able to pitch in, more power to you!
 If you’re splitting it up, it may be best practice to ask each contributing party to rank their vendor priorities and budget accordingly.
 Plus, planning it out with your partner can make for great bonding moments that strengthen your relationship before matrimony.

-How Can LGBTQ+ Couples Decide Who to Work With?
+How Can LGBTQIA+ Couples Decide Who to Work With?

 Do Unsupportive Relatives Require an Invitation?